MDGrey33/GPT-4-Turbo-Assistant/README.md

 * Create assistant
 * List existing assistants
 * Load existing assistant
-* Loading a file in the assistant knowledge
+* Associate a file in the assistant knowledge
-* Loading multiple files in the assistant knowledge
+* Associate multiple files in the assistant knowledge
+* Uploading a file and assigning its purpose
 * Getting a list of uploaded files
 * Deleting a file
 * Chat with GPT-4 Turbo with long context